-The main air pollutant of concern in urban areas of New Zealand is particles in the air less than 10 microns in diameter, referred to as PM{10} .
-Air quality monitoring of PM{10} in Blenheim during 2014 was carried out at the two historical monitoring sites (Redwoodtown and Middle Renwick Road (MRR)).
+Particulate (PM{10}) is main air pollutant of concern in urban areas of New Zealand.
+Air quality monitoring of PM{10} in Blenheim has been carried out since 2000.
+In 2015 monitoring of PM{10} was carried out in Redwoodtown and at the historical monitoring site in Middle Renwick Road (MRR).
 The main source of PM{10} in Blenheim during the winter is solid fuel burning for domestic home heating.

-Concentrations of PM{10} at both sites were compared to the National Environmental Standard for Air Quality (NES) of 50 μ g m-3 (24-hour average) and to the Ministry for the Environment's air quality guidelines and indicator categories.
+To gauge the significance of the measurements, concentrations were compared to the National Environmental Standard for Air Quality (NES) of 50 μ g m-3 (24-hour average) and to the Ministry for the Environment's air quality guidelines and indicator categories.
 Comparisons are made with historical data to determine the likelihood of trends in concentrations.